-The Benefits of Canine Rehabilitation & Conditioning
+The Benefits of Rehabilitation Therapy for Dogs

 Dogs with pain or injuries benefit from veterinary rehab specialists.